 Just some of the amazing people who supported me as I walked in Spain: https://www.facebook.com/kiltedwalker/posts/903551669778464

 Lille was the final stop on my 2016 walking tour of European cities (all are detailed below).
 A tour that concluded with a sunny walk around the magnificent “Citadelle de Lille”, accompanied by my friend in Lille, the wonderful Emily Cooper.

 Emily definitely deserves a special mention.
-Not only is she one of the most amazing couchsurfing hosts that I have met (she totally understands the concept) – she also, completely unknown to me at the time, spent the week before my arrival contacting local media outlets in the Lille area, to inform them of the walk.
+Not only is she one of the most amazing couchsurfing hosts that I have met (she totally understands the concept) – she had also, completely unknown to me at the time, spent the week before my arrival contacting local media outlets in the Lille area, to inform them of the walk.
 And a rather successful effort it was too.
 After my walk, I found myself in the office of the chief of the local TV station – and an hour later, my ataxia t-shirt found itself (and its kilted wearer) in front of a TV camera in the central square in Lille.

 Thanks to Emily’s efforts, the good people of Lille are now very ataxia-aware!

 Whenever possible, I try to arrange walks to be in city parks – as this allows me to visit parts (beautiful parts) of a city, that I might otherwise miss.

 Which is why I found myself walking through the very peaceful Parc du Cinquantenaire (Jubelpark) on a very quiet, and grey, Sunday morning.

 This walk was only made possible thanks to the very generous support of the Silken Berlaymont Hotel.